CanberraGrammar/codecadets-2018/one.md

 ### 1.1.W2 | Installing the Linux Subsytem (Windows)

 Please note the following instructions are intended for students with **Windows** computers only.
-If you have a Macintosh computer, please navigate to 1.1.M1
+If you have a Macintosh computer, please navigate to [(1.1.M1)](#Mac).
-We will be following the instructions listed on the Windows Official Website. (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+We will be following the instructions listed on the Windows [Official Website](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Before beginning this step of the process, **Please ensure your windows is completely up to date**, and that your version is the "Fall Creators Update" (Windows Build 16215) or later (To check your windows build, press Windows Key + R and type in "winver").
 If it is not, please update windows before continuing.